jeromeguillaume/kong-plugin-soap-xml-handling/README.md

   - File: the plugins read the definition from the Kong Gateway file system
     - An absolute path can be used (like: `/usr/local/apiclient.wsdl`) and `config.filePathPrefix` is ignored
     - A relative path can be used (like: `../../apiclient.wsdl`) related to the `config.filePathPrefix`
-  - **Even for URL or File the content of External Entities can be stored in the plugin configuration**.
+  - **Even for URL or File import, the content of External Entities can be stored in the plugin configuration**.
 See just below

 The External entities are processed in this order:
   1) Read the content from the file system (related to the `config.filePathPrefix`)